keu/docs/astro/runtime-release-notes.md

 - Upgraded `astronomer-providers` to 1.11.2, which includes a collection of bug fixes.
 See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1112-2022-11-19).
 - Upgraded `openlineage-airflow` to 0.17.0, which includes improvements to the OpenLineage spark integration and additional facets for the OpenLineage Python client.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.17.0) for more information.

+## Astro Runtime 6.1.0

+- Release date: December 21, 2022
+- Airflow version: 2.4.3

+### Early access Airflow bug fixes

+- Make DagRun state updates for paused DAGs faster ([#27725](https://github.com/apache/airflow/pull/27725))
+- Fix deadlock when chaining multiple empty mapped tasks ([#27964](https://github.com/apache/airflow/pull/27964))

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.13.0, which includes a collection of minor enhancements and bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1130-2022-12-16).
+- Upgraded `openlineage-airflow` to 0.18.0, which includes new support for Airflow operators like the `SQLExecuteQueryOperator`.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.18.0) for more information.
+- Upgraded `apache-airflow-providers-microsoft-azure` to 5.0.1, which includes a bug fix to revert `offset` and `length` to be optional arguments.
+- You can now run Astro Runtime images on Red Hat OpenShift.
+- In the Airflow UI for Astro Deployments, the **Audit Logs** page now shows the Astro user who performed a given action in the **Owner** column.
+- Airflow environments hosted on Astro now include a **Back to Astro** button in the Airflow UI.
+Use this button to return to the Deployment hosting the Airflow environment in the Cloud UI.
+- You can now add comments to the `packages.txt` file of an Astro project.

 ## Astro Runtime 6.0.4

 - Release date: November 14, 2022